HoaiAnHo/ECS-150-Project1/REPORT.md

 process, we then enter the execution phase.
 I was assuming sm

 ## Phase 6
-While implementing standard input redirection wasn't feasible for this project, we were able to utilize a combination of cd/pwd work and some helper functions for linked lists to implement the extra pushd, popd, and dirs commands.

-As there were issues with the scope of changes made within helper functions, we tried changing the newStack, push, and pop functions into returning structure pointer functions.
+We were able to implement standard input redirection by using similar logic to output redirection.
+We parsed the command line for the "<" character.
+The only difference was we had to implement error handling for if the file did not exist or could not be opened.
+We had a more difficult time implementing the stack directory because the stack data was being altered everytime something was pushed onto the stack.
+Later, we realized this was because the address of the stack was being pushed in and our function would alter all the values that were associated with the stack.
+If given more time, we would have a better chance of properly implementing this feature.
+It also took a long time and a lot of research to figure out how to pass in the arguments correctly with pointers and references.

 ## The Debugging Process
-We didn't utilize gdb for much debugging, but instead did some good old-fashioned print statements.
+We didn't utilize gdb for much debugging, but instead utilized print statements.
 There was a short time where we had to do some string concatenation in order to execute commands (adding "/bin/" to the front of first commands) before we realized we could've used execvp().
 The bulk of the project was last spent on trying to fix phases 3, 5, and 6.
 Space characters were also a boon, as we tried to remove whatever amounts remained without causing segmentation faults.